Allenz5/ShortCutAI/README.md

 # <span style="font-size: 2rem;">⚡ Quick Start</span>

+### Authorization

+If you see a warning saying `your system couldn't verify GoBuddy` the first time you open it, follow the steps below:

+**Windows**
+- Click `More Info`
+- Select `Run Anyway`

+**macOS**
+- Click the `question-mark icon` in the top-right to open Tips
+- Press `Done`
+- In the Tips panel, choose `Open Privacy & Security settings for me`
+- Scroll down to `“GoBuddy was blocked to protect your Mac”`
+- Click `Open Anyway`

+GoBuddy is safe to use.
+We’re currently completing the official developer verification process for both macOS and Windows.

 ### Add your OpenAI API key
 Open `Settings` and paste your API key (starts with `sk-`).
 GoBuddy uses this key to communicate with the AI.